 Indications and Usage for Sulfasalazine Delayed-Release Tablets

-Sulfasalazine delayed release tablets, USP are indicated:
+Sulfasalazine delayed release tablets are indicated:

 - in the treatment of mild to moderate ulcerative colitis, and as adjunctive therapy in severe ulcerative colitis;

 - for the prolongation of the remission period between acute attacks of ulcerative colitis;